 At my very first Scholastic Book Fair Warehouse Sale I happened upon The Read-Aloud Handbook Sixth Edition.
 Some small voice way far back in the back of my memory said “I think I remember this.”
 Into my cart it went.

 It wasn’t until a few weeks later that I cracked it open and found myself lost not just in author Jim Trelease’s amazing recommendations, but lost in my own memories as well.
-The summer after my junior year in college I had completed some advanced independent study about teaching reaching with the director of my department.
+The summer after my junior year in college I had completed some advanced independent study about teaching reading with the director of my department.
 It was one of my most favorite things that I did at university.
 This book (a previous edition) was a cornerstone of that project.

 I wish I still had the copy I read in college.
 But in any case I now have my Sixth Edition copy.
 I’ve owned it for 6 months now.
 Many pages are folded down, and quite a lot of it is underlined.